Karibib: Education

 Schooling in Karibib started as a private missionary enterprise in 1902.
 From 1907 the Deutsche Schule Karibib (German School Karibib, also: Privatschule Karibib) operated in town, first as a government school of Imperial Germany, and after World War I as private school supported by German government.
 In 1965 it had 13 teachers and 53 learners.
 When competition from other German schools eroded its pupil base, the school closed down in 1986.
 The campus is currently leased to the similarly named but unrelated Karibib Private School.

 Karibib is also home to Karibib Junior Secondary School and Ebenhaeser Primary School, situated in the Usab Location.
-Karibib Junior Secondary School emerged from Ebenhaeser Primary School when the latter was started offering classes beyond grade 7.
+Karibib Junior Secondary School emerged from Ebenhaeser Primary School when the latter started offering classes beyond grade 7.
 The Navachab gold mine in Karibib has played a major role in developing the school.
 Karibib Junior Secondary School is situated in town and offers grade 8 to Grade 10.

-Sport

-Karibib is home to Usab Stadium.
-There is a golf course at the Klippenberg Country Club.